Getting your Trinity Audio player ready... |

 Class Averages Are Just a Starting Point

-In reality, the incoming class average GMAT score is just a starting point when you set your score goal for an MBA program.
+In reality, the incoming class average GMAT score is just a starting point when you set your MBA score goal.
 To figure out what score will help YOU be a competitive applicant, you’ll need to think like admissions.
-In other words, you need to evaluate all aspects of your application and, based on your other strengths and weaknesses, adjust your GMAT score goal up or down from the average.
+In other words, you need to evaluate all aspects of your application.
+Then, based on your other strengths and weaknesses, adjust your GMAT score goal up or down from the average.

 TTP PRO TIP:

-Evaluate all aspects of your application in light of the Tuck MBA class profile and, based on your other strengths and weaknesses, adjust your GMAT score goal up or down from the average.
+Evaluate all aspects of your application in light of the Tuck MBA class profile.
+Then, based on your other strengths and weaknesses, adjust your GMAT score goal up or down from the average.

-Consider also that people in overrepresented groups typically need to earn higher GMAT scores than they otherwise would in order to be competitive at top schools.
-Let’s dive a little deeper into the class of 2023 data to get a fuller sense of what the “overrepresented” categories are.
+Consider also that people in overrepresented groups typically need to earn higher GMAT scores than they otherwise would, in order to be competitive at top schools.
+Let’s dive deeper into the class of 2026 data to get a fuller sense of what the “overrepresented” categories are.

 Now, let’s say you’re a white male in the U.S. with a degree in the Humanities and 5 years of work experience in Consulting or Financial Services.
 Even with a higher-than-average GPA, you would certainly fit into the “overrepresented” category — in several respects — based on the data we see above.
-In other words, in all likelihood, there will be many other Tuck applicants with candidate profiles that look very similar to yours.
-Thus, having a stellar GMAT score could be a way to stand out as an exceptional candidate where you might otherwise blend in.
+In all likelihood, there will be many other Tuck applicants with candidate profiles that look very similar to yours.
+Having a stellar GMAT score could make you stand out as an exceptional candidate, where you might otherwise blend in.

-Even if you’re in an underrepresented group, a safe bet would be to aim for a GMAT score that at least meets the Tuck class average, so 720+.
+What if you’re in an underrepresented group?
+A safe bet would be to aim for a GMAT score at or near the Tuck class average, so 720+.
 If your applicant profile is fairly unique or impressive in multiple respects, you may feel comfortable with a GMAT score below the class average.
 However, only you can make that call.
-Just remember, you never want your GMAT score to be the reason admissions thinks twice about your readiness for their program.
+Just remember, you never want your GMAT score to be why admissions thinks twice about your readiness for their program.

-You never want your GMAT score to be the reason admissions thinks twice about your readiness for their program.
+You never want your GMAT score to be why admissions thinks twice about your readiness for their program.

 In Conclusion

-The Tuck School of Business acceptance rate is estimated to be around 22%-23%.
-(Tuck does not publicly disclose its acceptance rate.)
+The Tuck School of Business acceptance rate is estimated to be around 32%.
 So, needless to say, you can bet that admissions at Tuck will be competitive.
 Fortunately, if you’re strategic in setting your GMAT score goal, and you put in the time and the work to earn a competitive score, you’ll give yourself a great shot at standing out among your peers.

 Remember, to set your GMAT score goal, complete the following 3 steps: